Eugénie Djendi

-Eugénie Malika Djendi (1918 – 18 January 1945) was a French was a French soldier and resistance fighter during World War II who was executed by the Nazi government.
+Eugénie Malika Djendi (1918 – 18 January 1945) was a French soldier and resistance fighter during World War II who was executed by the Nazi government.

 Life

 Djendi was born in 1918 and she lived with her parents in Bône, a former French département in Algeria, where in 1942 she joined the "Corps Féminin des Transmissions" (Women's Signal Corps) set up by General Lucien Merlin, and known as "Merlinettes" after their creator.
 Other recruits were Marie-Louise Cloarec, Pierrette Louin and Suzanne Mertzizen.
 All four were sent for training at Staouéli, near Algiers.

 When a call went out for radio specialists all four women volunteered and were sent to London for further training as radio operatives by the British.
 The course, at St Albans and Manchester, covered such things as parachuting, management of explosives and unarmed combat as well as basic radio transmission.
 She was given false papers in the name of Jacqueline Dubreuil and prepared to be sent back to France as part of Mission Berlin.